raffle-ai/react-api-example/README.md

 - **React Query**: Simplifies data fetching, caching, and state management for API calls.
 - **Tailwind CSS**: A utility-first CSS framework for rapid and consistent styling.
 - **TypeScript**: Adds static typing for better code quality and maintainability.
-- **useDebounce**: A custom hook from [@uidotdev/usehooks](https://www.npmjs.com/package/@uidotdev/usehooks) to optimize real-time interactions by limiting API calls during rapid input.

 ## Features

 This project integrates with the Raffle API to provide the following capabilities:

 - **Top Questions**: Fetch commonly asked questions to guide user exploration.
-- **Autocomplete Suggestions**: Display context-aware suggestions as users type.
-- **Summaries**: Generate concise AI-driven summaries with references for quick insights.
 - **Search Results**: Retrieve detailed search results, including titles, descriptions, and links.
+These include css metadata selectors.

 Refer to the [React Implementation Guide](https://docs.raffle.ai/api-guides/react/) for detailed examples of how these features are implemented.